Why Secondary 1 English Is an Important Transition Year

 Students begin learning how writers create meaning and effect in both literary and visual texts.

-- Literature foundations: We introduce core literary devices and teach students how to comment on their effects with evidence.
-Students practise building clear, analytical paragraphs rather than offering vague “feelings” about a text.
+- Literature foundations: Students are introduced to core literary devices and learn how to comment on their effects with evidence.
+They practise building clear analytical paragraphs rather than offering vague impressions about a text.

-- Literature essay frame: We teach the structure of a full literature essay and how to develop a line of argument.
-We model paragraph craft and guide students to write coherent analysis for unseen poetry and prose at an accessible starting level.
+- Literature essay frame: Students learn the structure of a full Literature essay and how to develop a line of argument.
+Through modelling and guided practice, they learn to write coherent analysis for unseen poetry and prose at an accessible starting level.

-- Multimodal analysis: We teach students how to analyse visual texts using a clear semiotic framework.
-Students learn how images, layout, colour, and words work together to create meaning and influence readers.
+- Multimodal analysis: Students learn to analyse visual texts using a semiotic framework.
+They examine how images, layout, colour, and words work together to create meaning and influence readers.

 Language and Communication